rd-dev-ukraine/angular-io-overlay/README.md

 #### [Demo](https://rd-dev-ukraine.github.io/angular-io-overlay/)

-You'll need to add `OverlayModule` to your application module.
+First of all you'll need to add `OverlayModule` to your application module.

 ```typescript
 @NgModule({